frenetic-lang/frenetic/guide/01-Introduction.md

 ### Frenetic

-This tutorial should also be viewed as a stepping stone to learning how to program in the more powerful *Frenetic* environment.  *Frenetic* is a general-purpose SDN programming language embedded as a set of libraries in OCaml.
+This tutorial should also be viewed as a stepping stone toward learning how to program in the more powerful *Frenetic* environment.  *Frenetic* is a general-purpose SDN programming language embedded as a set of libraries in OCaml.
 Frenetic applications react to network events, such as topology changes